A woman will serve four years in prison for stealing more than $1 million from a First Nation foster care agency.

 Reid was charged by Winnipeg police in February 2020 after the agency contacted them about fraudulent cheques totalling $743,110, fraudulent payroll transactions totalling $222,432, and unauthorized credit card charges and cash advances totalling $42,000.

-Reid was sentenced to prison this week and ordered to pay back the money.
+Reid was sentenced to prison this week and ordered to repay the money.

-Shawenin executive director Jason Whitford said the agency filed an insurance claim to help recover some of the financial loss.
+Shawenin Abinooji Ltd. (SAI) executive director Jason Whitford said the agency filed an insurance claim to help recover some of the financial losses.

-But the crime took a serious toll on its budget and staff members.
+But the crime took a serious toll on its budget and staff members, he said.

-The “investigation process have been a very challenging experience for the SAI organization…although SAI programming and services have maintained a high level of standard,” he told APTN News in a statement
+The “investigation process have been a very challenging experience for the SAI organization…although SAI programming and services have maintained a high level of standard,” he told APTN News in an earlier statement.